 Tax Consequences for Home Business Offices

 Prior to 2002, the rules were tougher if you used part of your residence for business purposes and then sold your home.
-Yes, the law allows an exclusion -- an escape from taxes -- of profit from sale of a principal residence.
-The exclusion amount is as much as $250,000 for single persons and married couples who file separate returns, and $500,000 for married couples who file joint returns.
+Yes, the law allows an exclusion — an escape from taxes — of profit from the sale of a principal residence.
+The exclusion amount is as much as $250,000 for single persons and married couples who file separate returns and $500,000 for married couples who file joint returns.
 But those rules authorized an exclusion only for the portion of the profit attributable to the residence part, prohibiting any exclusion for profit on the office part.

 Residence vs Business Treatment